 The FlyChord DP420 digital piano is a lovely introduction to the digital range with it’s great features and specifications, which reaches beyond the keyboard piano’s capacity.

 The brand Flychord has been on the market for less than two years, but the parent company has been around for a lot longer (60 years) in the industry creating keyboard actions and their parts, which end up in big brands like Yamaha, Casio and Roland.

 This particular piano weighs 130 pounds and is going to be a stationery digital piano in the home, it’s simply too big to transport anywhere easily.
 The piano is a lovely black finish and comes with a stand for easy reading as well as a cover that hides the keys, but doesn’t look out of place.

-The 4 speakers in total makes this a fantastic sounding piano and with the 6 inch speakers the amount of air can assist the sound, especially because these 2 speakers are situated at the bottom of the piano and are 15 watts per side.
+The 4 speakers in total make this a fantastic sounding piano and with the 6-inch speakers, the amount of air can assist the sound, especially because these 2 speakers are situated at the bottom of the piano and are 15 watts per side.
 There is a triple pedal unit with this piano e offering finer sounding quality.

-One negative side is the fact that there is not a large LED display screen which some kids might prefer due to the interactive nature that do have.
+One negative side is the fact that there is not a large LED display screen which some kids might prefer due to the interactive nature that does have.
 They have opted to use buttons on the piano rather than all being accessed through a display menu.
-Another con of the digital piano rather than the keyboard piano is the fact the price is way more expensive, however this is a completely different of piano and generally should not be compared out of it’s own class of “digital”.
+Another con of the digital piano rather than the keyboard piano is the fact the price is way more expensive, however, this is a completely different of piano and generally should not be compared out of its own class of “digital”.